 Taking the first step to engage in counseling can be difficult.
 All services that are provided are confidential.
 However, at your written request, your participation in services can be disclosed to other providers, agencies, and/or individuals.
 There are some instances in which federal and state laws allow for disclosure of your private health information.
 The limits of confidentiality will be discussed with you at the start of your initial appointment as well as other important information.

 THE INITIAL APPOINTMENT

 The first appointment focuses on getting to know one another.
 You will share why you are choosing to seek additional support through counseling.
 At the end of the appointment we will discuss what services are available through Willow Tree Counseling and discuss a plan for addressing your concerns (this will include identifying your goals, the type of therapy, how frequently we will meet, and how long services will last).
-In the event that I do not provide the service that you are seeking, I will assist in providing a referral to another provider.
+In the event that we do not provide the service that you are seeking we will assist in providing a referral to another provider.

-Throughout the process you and I discuss how you are doing in reaching your goals.
+Throughout the process we will discuss how you are doing in reaching your goals.
 If at any time you feel that you are stuck, or that the services are not meeting your needs, please discuss this so we can make adjustments to the course of services (this could include changing how we address your goals, evaluate whether you would benefit from a different provider, or evaluate whether to discontinue services).

-While the process of counseling can be intimidating it is also important to recognize the rewards you experience as you make progress to obtaining your goals.
+While the process of counseling can be intimidating it is also important to recognize the rewards you experience as you make progress in obtaining your goals.